|

 Freshly squeezed juice is best, but you can use an orange juice that’s not from concentrate as an alternative.
 Just don’t skip the zest!

 The batter will be thick for scooping.
-I like to use one of these small cookie scoops to make tablespoon-size balls.
+I like to use a small cookie scoop to make tablespoon-size balls.
 The release lever makes it easy to drop them onto the pan.

 Whisk until smooth and set aside.

-Orange glaze in a white bowl with a whisk
+orange cookie glaze in a bowl with a whisk

 When cookies have completely cooled, give them a generous coating of orange glaze.
 A pastry brush works great for this.